ShellyLeee/multimodal-spatial-gnn/readme.md

 5. **Spatial graph learning** — a two-layer GATv2 model propagates information between neighboring tissue spots.
 6. **Biologically informed optimization** — the training objective combines protein regression with spatial smoothness and protein co-expression regularization.

-Modality masking, input noise, feature dropout, and edge dropout are used to improve robustness across tissue slices.
+The task loss is Huber regression; Spearman correlation is used for validation and final evaluation.
+Modality masking, input noise, feature dropout, edge dropout, self-loops, normalization, and neighbor sampling are used to improve training stability and robustness across tissue slices.

 ## Repository Structure